thebestexotic98/dht11/README.md

 DHT11 Sensor Specification:

-Operating Voltage: 3.5V to 5.5V
+1. Operating Voltage: 3.5V to 5.5V
-Operating Current: 0.3mA (measuring), 60A (standby)
+2. Operating Current: 0.3mA (measuring), 60A (standby)
-Output: Serial data
+3. Output: Serial data
-Temperature Range: 0 to 50
+4. Temperature Range: 0 to 50
-Humidity Range: 20 to 90
+5. Humidity Range: 20 to 90
-Resolution: Both Temperature and Humidity are 16-bit
+6. Resolution: Both Temperature and Humidity are 16-bit
-Accuracy: Plus minus 1 degree celcius and Plus minus 1%
+7. Accuracy: Plus minus 1 degree celcius and Plus minus 1%

 Flowchart of Overall Project

 Figure 2: Flowchart of overall room thermometer project.
+Link: https://imgur.com/a/FyOmKHj

 Methodology: From the coding